 You’ll be able to access a variety of service providers, receive some assistance with your administration, such as invoices, and access to an array of tools and resources depending on the option you select.

 Let’s examine each of the three options:

 Self-management: As a member of the NDIA, you receive financial assistance to access the supports the ndis will fund that you will need to reach your goals.

 Plan managed funding: The NDIA will fund your plan to pay for a Plan Manager who keeps track of your funds and pays your providers on your behalf.

-NDIA-managed funding: With this option, you will receive your NDIS funding from the National Disability Insurance Agency.
+NDIA-managed funding: With this option, you will receive your funding from the National Disability Insurance Agency.

 Your NDIA account manager manages your invoices, pays service providers, and service plan.

 The NDIS only allows you to access registered providers, which may limit your support options.